lothbrek/ACMWebWalkthrough/README.md

 # Phoenix/Elixir

+## Elixir

-## Elixir is a functional programming language designed by a core Rails team member.
+Elixir is a functional programming language designed by a core Rails team member.
 It is written on top of Erlang and is quickly winning over Ruby devs(myself included!)

+## Phoenix
-## Phoenix is a webframework that is built on top of Erlang and Elixir libraries such as Cowboy, Plug, Ecto, and other libraries.
+Phoenix is a webframework that is built on top of Erlang and Elixir libraries such as Cowboy, Plug, Ecto, and other libraries.
 Phoenix is known to be incredibly fast, and has concurrent response times of microseconds.

 ## Overview of what we have covered so far